KoBlades/Customer-Churn-Project/README.md

 ## Visualizations and Insights
 To complement our predictive models, we created several visualizations that help illustrate key insights regarding churn rates.
 Our analysis revealed two main factors affecting churn:

+## Customer Churn Distribution
+A clear overview of the churn rate within our dataset.
+The visualization reveals that the majority of customers remain subscribed, with only a small portion choosing to churn.
+This imbalance indicates that while most customers are retained, there is a significant enough churn segment to warrant targeted retention strategies.
+The churn segment represents valuable insights into behaviors and characteristics that lead to churn, guiding our predictive modeling and retention efforts.

 ### 1. Support Tickets
 Our visualization indicated a correlation between the number of support tickets submitted and the churn rate.
 Specifically, we found that when users submitted **9 support tickets**, approximately **30%** of those users had churned at some point.